sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 ---

 ## **Step 1:** Enabling the Shader

-Click on the IMMERSE Ultimate ConvolutionBloom shader and enable it.
+Click on the `iMMERSE Ultimate ConvolutionBloom [MartysMods_FFTBLOOM.fx]` shader and enable it.
 Most of the parameters are the same as Solaris, with only one new option shared between the (later) pre-processor options.

 * `Bloom Padding`: Due to the way FFT works, the bloom will usually go beyond the screen resolution and boundaries and "leak" to the top or bottom of the image, causing weird / innacurate results.
 This parameter creates a black border to mitigate this, but will also reduce how far the bloom goes.
 * `Log Exposure Bias` and `Log HDR Whitepoint` are responsible for telling how much light the "camera" is absorbing and how bright the "White" is.
 The more exposure bias, the more bloom, and the higher the Whitepoint, the more intense the bright parts will glow.